ArtMin96/argonmvc/README.md

 ## License

-The Laravel framework is open-source software licensed under the MIT license.
+The Argon MVC framework is open-source software licensed under the MIT license.